Paul Laurence Dunbar: Marriage and declining health

 After returning from the United Kingdom, Dunbar married Alice Ruth Moore, on March 6, 1898.
 She was a teacher and poet from New Orleans whom he had met three years earlier.
 Dunbar called her "the sweetest, smartest little girl I ever saw".
 A graduate of Straight University (now Dillard University), a historically black college, Moore is best known for her short story collection, Violets.
 She and her husband also wrote books of poetry as companion pieces.
 An account of their love, life and marriage was portrayed in Oak and Ivy, a 2001 play by Kathleen McGhee-Anderson.

 In October 1897 Dunbar took a job at the Library of Congress in Washington, DC.
 He and his wife moved to the capital, where they lived in the comfortable LeDroit Park neighborhood.
 At the urging of his wife, Dunbar soon left the job to focus on his writing, which he promoted through public readings.
 While in Washington, DC, Dunbar attended Howard University after the publication of Lyrics of Lowly Life.

-In 1900, he was diagnosed with tuberculosis, then often fatal, and his doctors recommended drinking whisky to alleviate his symptoms.
+In 1900, he was diagnosed with tuberculosis, then often fatal, and his doctors recommended drinking whiskey to alleviate his symptoms.
 On the advice of his doctors, he moved to Colorado with his wife, as the cold, dry mountain air was considered favorable for TB patients.
-Dunbar and his wife separated in 1902, after he nearly beat her to death but they never divorced.
+Dunbar and his wife separated in 1902, after he beat her nearly to death but they never divorced.
 Depression and declining health drove him to a dependence on alcohol, which further damaged his health.

 Dunbar returned to Dayton in 1904 to be with his mother.
 He died of tuberculosis on February 9, 1906, at the age of 33.
 He was interred in the Woodland Cemetery in Dayton.